latent-to/developer-docs/docs/learn/emissions.md

 The new model measures emissions contribution "per unit liquidity" to eliminate structural advantages:

 - **Old model problem**: Small subnets with low liquidity are devastated by minor sell pressure, while large subnets with high liquidity can absorb massive selling with minimal emission impact
-- **New model solution**: All subnets are evaluated by their net TAO flow, which does favor subnets with larger total liquidity pools
+- **New model solution**: All subnets are evaluated by their net TAO flow.
+Because this is the difference between in-flow and out-flow of TAO, it is scale-invariant and does *not* favor subnets with larger total liquidity pools, leveling the playing field.

 ### Preventing "TAO Treasury" Gaming